cgenevier/ERP-XTTN/README.md

 | N400 | pos, neg, pos, neg | 4 | 0.005 | P2, N400, LPC, LateN |
 | P3 | pos, neg, pos | 3 | 0.10 | P3, SW, LateP |

+Additionally, prototype windows are clamped to a maximum width of 200ms (`max_window_ms` in `erpxttn.py`).
+This prevents late, broad components (e.g., LPC, LateP) from dominating the prototype representation.
+A future direction is to make this configurable per-dataset, as late ERP components naturally span wider temporal windows than early ones.

 ## Results Summary